MicrosoftDocs/globalization/globalization/localizability/externalize-resources.md

 The comment can explain the conditions under which the message is displayed.
 If the string contains technical terms or application jargon, the usage should be explained.

-If the string is a format string containing placeholders, it's particularly important to document the part of speech and meaning of each placeholder.
+If the string is a format string containing placeholders, it's important to document the part of speech and meaning of each placeholder.
 <!-- NYI See [Message formatting](..\internationalization/message-formatting.md) for more detailed guidance on message formatting. -->

 ## Non-localizable text